 Solvent-Based Vs. Water-Based

 Both of these sealers can be used outdoors, are stain-resistant, and offer protection from the sun.
-Solvent-based sealers are usually acrylic and/or polymer.
+Solvent-based sealers are acrylic and/or polymer.
 So they are thick and glossy, giving a nice shimmer.

 Water-based sealers are safer to use because they don’t contain all of the chemicals that solvent-based sealers do.
 They are easier to breathe around and are easier to clean up.
 Yet they don’t always give as good protection.